frenchu/pragmatic-programming/content/posts/kotlintest-adventures.md

 {{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "FocusedStringSpec.kt" >}}

 Surprisingly bang tests with exclamation mark "!" works.
 It excludes the test case from running.
-So if want to focus some test case I just exclude all the others. :P
+So if want to focus some test case I just exclude all the others. :stuck_out_tongue_winking_eye:

 {{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "BangStringSpec.kt" >}}